 If you're interested in welcoming a pet in to your home but are unable to commit to full-time ownership, you can become a foster parent.
 By fostering a dog or cat, you'll socialize it and offer the animal a loving home until a more permanent place to live is available.

 Foster parents provide basic care and a safe home.
-The Pet Adoption Center will assist you by providing all veterinary care for the animal and by contributing additional food and care supplies.
+The Pet Adoption Center will assist you by contributing additional food and care supplies.
+All medical service expenses incurred through our contracted veterinarian will also be covered - except for Heartworm Treatment (which will be subjected to an additional $50 fee to cover the cost of medication).
 Depending on the animal, fostering can last from several days to a few months.